rkruger01/cs5600_messenger/README.md

 #### Project Description

-This is a simple socket-based chat client developed for my Introduction to Computer Networking course, modeled after classic IRC servers.
+This is a simple socket-based chat client developed for my Computer Networking course, modeled after classic IRC servers.
 With features such as nicknames, colored messages, and public-key encryption, EasyChat is a simple but surprisingly powerful chat client!